-The village settlement had humble origins and the original buildings would have been simply constructed using local materials, traditional building techniques and can be referred to as Vernacular Architecture.
+The village had humble origins.
+The original buildings would have been simply constructed using local materials and traditional building techniques.
+This is referred to as Vernacular Architecture.

-Most building materials used were obtained from suppliers nearby including local clays for bricks and roof tiles, thatch from straw grown and flint collected from the surrounding fields.
+Most building materials used were obtained from nearby suppliers.
+This included local clays for bricks and roof tiles, thatch from straw grown, and flint collected from the surrounding fields.
 This resulted in the buildings being harmonious with their surroundings and their visual identity inextricably linked to their locality.
-As transport links improved Welsh slate would have been imported to the area and was often used on barns and outbuildings, and on the larger houses in the village with lower pitched roofs.
+As transport links improved, Welsh slate would have been imported to the area.
+This was often used on barns and outbuildings, and on the larger houses in the village with lower pitched roofs.

-A wide variety of building styles and materials exist in the village reflecting the different historic periods in which they were built, and the needs of the time.
-As well as the original picturesque rural cottages and farm buildings there are examples of Georgian, Victorian and Edwardian architecture, post war and late 20th century developments and early 21st century development including Torbay Farm up to the current day.
+A wide variety of building styles and materials exist in the village reflecting the different historic periods and the needs of the time.
+As well as the original picturesque rural cottages and farm buildings, there are examples of Georgian, Victorian and Edwardian architecture, post war and late 20th century developments and early 21st century developments (including Torbay Farm) up to the current day.